 It’s taken me nearly 20 years to write The Horseman’s Dream: its origins lying somewhere in the ashes of the Twin Towers and the ensuing maelstrom of disinformation.
 It’s about something good that still exists in a bad world.
 This is the best story I can come up with to frame the notion of a force within all of us that can survive anything: grief, addiction, trauma, enslavement, conditioning and, in near-future Britannia, even a natural disaster and the rise of a terrifying new brand of fascism.

-I started writing it in late 2002 in an MOT garage.
-I poured a styrofoam cup of scorched coffee from the percolator and sat down to check out the reading material.
+I started writing it in late 2002 in an MOT garage waiting room.
 Next to the mountain of Heat, Hello, Ok!, Cosmopolitan and Loaded sat a pristine hardback of the Holy Bible.
 The juxtaposition of the literature seemed absurd, even more so when flicking between them.
 It made me consider how human consciousness might have evolved over two millenia, if at all.

 Two years earlier, 9/11 had brought religious fundamentalism into the spotlight with an event that was truly shocking to witness live on TV.
 It felt unreal, like a waking nightmare.
 I’d stood on top of one of the buildings a year previously and the memory made me shiver.
 A toxin was leaking into my bloodstream through the television as I watched these hellish events unfold.
 It was tough to escape the feeling that somebody had crafted this nightmare for a specific purpose: to alter the consciousness of the world, to upset the balance to serve their own ambitions, whatever they might be.
 Someone had turned down the dimmer switch for humanity and all its higher virtues, leaving us all suspended in a darkness, not of physical light, but of the spirit.